 This is the official announcement of the iPhone life Biweekly Giveaway!
-Be sure to enter the giveaway at iphoneLife.com/giveaways to win prizes, which we'll announce February 10th!
-We are raffling off tons of great apps and accessories for FREE.
+Be sure to enter the giveaway at iphoneLife.com/giveaways to win prizes, which we'll announce March 24th!
+We are raffling off tons of great accessories for FREE.

 Thanks to everyone who entered iPhone Life's Biweekly Weekend Giveaway!
-We received entries from 522 people in 21 different countries this week!
-WOW!
-And we're giving away 2 amazing accessories and 5 apps!
+We received entries from 489 people this week – WOW!
+And today we will be giving away three amazing accessories to three lucky people!

 And the winners are... (drum roll please):

 Everything iPad - Apps, Accessories, Reviews, Wallpapers etc | iPhone Life Magazine